melikceran/laravel-ratelimit-advanced/readme.md

-# Laravel Rate Limiter Advanced for Search Engine Bots
+# Laravel Rate Limiter Plus Advanced for Search Engine Bots

 It is the extended version of the Laravel Rate Limiting class.
 Removes limitations on search engine bots.